JuliaLang/julia/doc/stdlib/base.rst

 .. function:: plan_ifft(A [, dims [, flags [, timelimit]]])

-   Same as :func:`plan_fft`, but produces a plan that performs an inverse transforms :func:`ifft`.
+   Same as :func:`plan_fft`, but produces a plan that performs inverse transforms :func:`ifft`.

 .. function:: plan_bfft(A [, dims [, flags [, timelimit]]])